-- 1 2005 Activates or deactivates parking lights and license plate and instrument lighting. - 2 Auro Activates or deactivates automatic driving lights/daytime running lights (preferred light switch position). - ▶ 3 D Activates or deactivates low beam/ high beam. - Activates or deactivates fog light. - Ight. - (i) If you hear a warning tone when exiting the vehicle, the light may still be on.
+- 1 2005 Activates or deactivates parking lights and license plate and instrument lighting. - 2 Auro Activates or deactivates automatic driving lights/daytime running lights (preferred light switch position). - 3 D Activates or deactivates low beam/ high beam. - Activates or deactivates fog light. - Image: Other Content of Content - If you hear a warning tone when exiting the vehicle, the light may still be on.